Document

 Controls

-- The Council's Project Board meet fortnightly to discuss all relevant information and steer the project.
+- The Council's Project Board meet weekly to discuss all relevant information and steer the project.
 The project is planned across RIBA stages with a freeze implemented at the end of every stage where consideration is given to how to proceed.
 All necessary project documents are in place.

 Quarterly update